DongYuls/DongYuls.github.io/projects.md

 Few of my projects.

-## Note ##
+**Note**

 Currently doing more in backend, but not yet updated on this page.
-If you are interested in deep learning based CAD and statistical validation
+If you are interested in deep learning based CAD and statistical validation, see my [research](https://dongyuls.github.io/about/).